Dorset is a fantastic place to visit for people of all ages and abilities.

 Moors Valley Country Park and Forest near Ringwood.

 There are lots of beautiful beaches and coves in Dorset but access to some of the wilder locations will often involve many steps or steep slopes, which will not be ideal for all our visitors.

 We’ve put together a beach guide which gives a quick overview about Dorset beaches and coves to help you plan your visit.
 The guide gives information about blue badge parking, accessible toilets and general accessibility to and on the beaches.

 There are many beaches in our popular resorts with level esplanades, ideal for both wheelchairs and pushchairs.
-Matting on beaches are located at Boscombe, Sandbanks, Weymouth and Lyme Regis beaches and Studland’s Knoll beach has a wooden boardwalk onto the sand.
+Matting on beaches (available during the peak holiday season) are located at Boscombe, Sandbanks, Swanage, Weymouth, West Bay and Lyme Regis beaches.
+Studland’s Knoll beach has a wooden boardwalk onto the sand.
+Please check to see when the accessible matting is down for your chosen location.
 These are very popular beaches during the summer, so careful timing is advised to avoid crowds and access suitable nearby parking spaces.